CequinaVFX/FrameHandling/README.md

 ## Overview

-The FrameHandling tool for Nuke provides convenient functions to manipulate frame-related operations in your Nuke scripts.
+The FrameHandling tool for Nuke provides convenient functions to manipulate frame-related operations in your Nuke's Viewer, to navigate and set in-out marks in Nuke's timeline.

-1. Enables you to set the reference frame for any selected nodes with a reference frame knob, such as Tracker, FrameHold, and VectorDistort.
+- set the reference frame for selected nodes, either from the current needle point, or for a given frame
-2. Navigate to the reference frame of a selected node or search for a frame pattern (the first appearance of two or more numbers together) in a StickyNote and use it to go to that frame.
+- navigate to the reference frame from a Node, or from a StickyNote
+- mark in-out in your current Viewer if a frame-range pattern is found

 ## Usage